-

 Additionally, for more detailed information on refineries, you can request a sample of our EMEA Refineries Dataset

-In 2020, AREA (the Azerbaijan Renewable Energy Agency) replaced SAARES(the State Agency on Alternative and Renewable Energy Sources) to develop and implement renewable energy projects, along with various companies.
-The main objective of the agency is to increase the share of renewables in the power capacity up to 30% by 2030.
+The AREA (Azerbaijan Renewable Energy Agency) was created in 2020 to develop and implement renewable projects, along with various companies.
+The main objective of the agency is to increase the share of renewables in the power capacity up to 30% by 2030 (23% in 2024), as targeted in NDC (2023) and in the Socio-economic Development Strategy for 2022-2026 (2022).

 Alternative energy projects are funded through the Azerbaijan Investment Company (AIC) that was established in 2006.